Serving the STM alumni community

 And many valued members at large

-The association board of directors is an active and committed group of volunteers who work to support and develop programs and events that benefit alumni and the College.
+The STMNAA committee welcomes other alumni to join this active group of volunteers who work to support and develop creative initiatives that benefit alumni and the College.

-We need your help.
-Join us and reconnect with fellow alumni, make new acquaintances and help to make a real difference in the lives of STM alumni and students.
+Join today and reconnect with fellow alumni, make new friends and help make a real difference in the lives of STM alumni and students.

 For more information on how you can become involved with YOUR alma mater, contact: